Pastor who banned fried chicken leads Mississippi Obamacare push

 HEAVY LIFTING

-To stretch his $317,742 grant, Minor joined forces with Cover Mississippi, a network of consumer and patient advocacy groups and community health centers organized by the Mississippi Health Advocacy Program.
+To stretch his $317,742 grant, Minor joined forces with Cover Mississippi, a network of consumer and patient advocacy groups and community health centres organised by the Mississippi Health Advocacy Program.

 "The Mississippians we are interacting with are very interested.
 People are engaged and wanting to learn more," Feldman said.